ganeshh123/notion-pdf-export/README.md

     ![running-program](/docs/running-program.png)

-5. A PDF book consisting of all the pages can be found in pdfs>book.pdf and all the individual pages can be found converted into pdfs at pdfs>pages .
+5. All the individual pages can be found converted into pdfs at pdfs>pages .

     ![created_pdfs](/docs/created_pdfs.png)